piyushhk/Superstore_Sales_Analysis/README.md

 # Superstore_Sales_Analysis
-This Power BI dashboard provides an interactive analysis of Superstore sales, offering insights into revenue trends, customer demographics, and product performance.
-The goal is to identify key business patterns that drive profitability and efficiency.
+## Project Objective
+The objective of this Power BI dashboard is to analyze Superstore sales performance by identifying key revenue-driving factors, optimizing inventory management, and enhancing customer segmentation.Through interactive visualizations, the project aims to provide data-driven insights that help businesses improve profitability, track sales trends, and make informed decisions on product performance and regional sales strategies.